Ergodic averages with the Hecke eigenvalue square weights and the Piltz divisor function weights

-where This is a well-known maximal inequality for the Ces\'aro kernel (see \cite[Section 4]{CunyWeber}).
+where This is a maximal inequality for the Ces\'aro kernel.
 By applying the above inequality, we have

-By Fourier analytic methods (which is based on the work of wierdl \cite{Wierdl2}), Cuny and Weber proved the following proposition (see \cite[Proposition 7.2, Theorem 7.5]{CunyWeber}).
-Theorem 1.1 follows from Proposition \ref{C1}.
-The proof of Theorem 1.3 is exactly as above except that we replace $\psi_{n,q}, w_{n,q}, T$ with $\psi^{\ast}_{n,q}, w^{\ast}_{n,q}, T^{\ast}$ respectively in Proposition 1.4.
-Thus, it remains to prove the assumptions in Proposition 1.4. \begin{Prop} Assume the followings: \begin{enumerate}
+Cuny and Weber used Fourier analytic methods, building upon the work of Wierdl \cite{Wierdl2}, to establish results in \cite[Proposition 7.2, Theorem 7.5]{CunyWeber}.
+By setting $\tau$ to a value arbitrarily close to 1 and choosing sufficiently large constants $\gamma$ and $S$, the following proposition is derived from their work \cite[Proposition 7.2, Theorem 7.5]{CunyWeber}.
+Furthermore, Proposition \ref{C1} implies Theorem \ref{hecketheorem}.
+The proof of Theorem \ref{mainthm} follows the same steps, except that we replace $\psi_{n,q}, w_{n,q}, T$ with $\psi^{\ast}_{n,q}, w^{\ast}_{n,q}, T^{\ast}$ respectively and set $\mathcal{S}=1$ in Proposition \ref{C1}.
+Therefore, the remaining task is to prove the assumptions in Proposition \ref{C1}. \begin{Prop} Assume the following: \begin{enumerate}